danweitzel/webpage/content/post/linuxsocialscience/index.md

 If you want to (let's be honest: have to) convert a LaTeX document to a Word document (`.docx`) you can do it in one easy step.

-If you don't have any citations in your document you can just convert the `.tex` file to a `.docx` file
+If you don't have any citations in your document you can just convert the `.tex` file to a `.docx` file:

 ```
 pandoc manuscript.tex -o manuscript.docx